 Usually, post-decree modifications are enacted only when there has been a substantial and continuing change in circumstances.
 This is something to be decided on a case-by-case basis, but examples of significant changes include:

 - One party has suffered a job loss or substantial decrease in pay.

 - One party has obtained employment at a significantly higher income than his or her previous employment.

 - A party has engaged in activities or actions that placed a child or children in imminent physical or emotional danger.

 - A party is not allowing the other party his or her court-ordered parenting time.

 - A child has emancipated and there are remaining children receiving child support.

 - One party has discovered that the other failed to disclose assets during the divorce proceedings and now wants to modify the property division agreement to address those additional assets.

 Modification of a divorce decree may be necessary for any number of reasons.
 Taking the proper steps and making the strongest argument is the best way to pursue or defend against modifications to your decree.
-When you have questions about seeking a change to your Colorado divorce order or defending against a requested change, contact an experienced family lawyer at the office of Susan Fuller & Associates, P.C.
+When you have questions about seeking a change to your Colorado divorce order or defending against a requested change, contact an experienced family lawyer at the office of Fuller & Ahern, P.C.